SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 When this is called, it resets the internal count; be sure to retain it.
 It can be called from within or outside of either handlers.
 See the register_model() and register_model_master examples.
 I had always wondered why Arduino sketches that implemented slave functionality used it like Serial-with-a-clock instead of Wire/TWI/I2C.
 Now I know.
 Without a function like this, that's all they CAN do!

-This method is only useful when operating as a slave.
+This method is only meaningful when operating as a slave.
 See the register model example for a demonstration of how one might use it.

 `twi_buffer_index_t` is a `uint8_t` unless the buffer length has been set to more than 255 bytes, in which case it is a `uint16_t`